 If you want to understand what the common law is like, this book is for you.
 It is a text suggested to aspiring law students all the time, but it is surprising just how many actually read it.

 Hutchinson’s storytelling of eight landmark cases provides for an interesting and thought provoking read.
-Bring this book up in an application and you will be sure to turn a few heads, praising your academic curiosity and interest in the common law.
+Bring this book up in a training contract application and you will be sure to turn a few heads, praising your academic curiosity and interest in the common law.

 5. The Secret Barrister: Stories of the Law and How It’s Broken – The Secret Barrister